luuhavyy/oocyte_banks/README.md

 1. **Image Upload and Batch Creation**: Staff members upload microscopic images of oocytes during retrieval procedures.
 These images are organized into batches associated with specific patients and retrieval sessions.

 2. **Automated Evaluation**: Once a batch is created, staff can initiate an evaluation process.
-The system processes each image using a machine learning model (Detectron2) that detects oocytes in the images and classifies them based on maturity stages (MII, MI) and quality indicators (normal, abnormal).
+The system processes each image using an AI model (Detectron2) that detects oocytes in the images and classifies them based on maturity stages: MII (Metaphase II - likely reproducible oocyte) and MI (Metaphase I - unlikely reproducible oocyte).

-3. **Results and Management**: Evaluation results are stored and displayed to both patients and staff.
-Patients can view their oocyte records and journey progress, while staff can manage all aspects of the process including patient records, appointments, and batch evaluations.
+3. **Results and Management**: Evaluation results are stored and displayed to staff for review and approval.
+Once staff approve the results, they become visible to patients.
+Patients can view their approved oocyte records and journey progress, while staff can manage all aspects of the process including patient records, appointments, batch evaluations, and result approval.

 The evaluation process runs asynchronously using Celery, allowing the system to handle multiple batches simultaneously without blocking the main application.